Create a progress bar in Python using carriage return

 What is carriage return (CR)?

 Carriage return (CR) is a special symbol represented by r.
-I think many people are familiar with the newline character n.
+Many people may know the newline character n.

 What is a carriage return?